Answered By: Reference/Instruction Librarians

 Option 2: you're looking for articles from a particular newspaper

-We have subscriptions to both the New York Times Academic Pass and The Chronicle of Higher Education through their platform.
+We have subscriptions to both the New York Times Academic Pass and The Chronicle of Higher Education through their platforms.
 For other newspapers, or to share the HTML text of an article from the NYT without having to create an account, follow the instructions below:

 4. From there you can sort by date to read the newest articles, or search within your results if you're looking for articles on a specific topic.